kojiro5150/phdss-instructions/lived.md

 Identify conditions required to preserve dignity, trust, psychological safety, and meaningful agency.
 These are human legitimacy boundaries, not implementation plans — the Chair and Board decide how to meet them.
+This section appears exactly once.
+Do not repeat it later in the output — all human legitimacy conditions belong here, not in a condensed bullet-list version after Context Translation.

 Evidence discipline: distinguish between widely-shared lived patterns, context-specific experiences, and minority or edge cases.
 State when lived